G-gerbes, principal 2-group bundles and characteristic classes: Introduction

 \section{Introduction}

-This paper is devoted to the study of the relation between groupoid $G$-extensions and \emph{principal Lie 2-group bundles}, and of their characteristic classes.
+This paper is devoted to the relation between groupoid $G$-extensions and \emph{principal Lie 2-group bundles} and to their characteristic classes.

 A \emph{Lie 2-group} is a Lie groupoid $\Gamma_2\toto\Gamma_1$, whose spaces of objects $\Gamma_1$ and of morphisms $\Gamma_2$ are Lie groups and all of whose structure maps are group morphisms.
+One shall note that in this paper we are interested in \emph{strict} Lie 2-groups only, though we believe all our results can be extended to weak ones as well.
 A \emph{crossed module} $(G\xto{\rho}H)$ is a Lie group morphism $G\xto{\rho}H$ together with an action of $H$ on $G$ satisfying suitable compatibility conditions.
 It is standard that Lie 2-groups are in bijection with crossed modules \cites{Mackenzie, BaezLauda}.
 In this paper, $[G\xto{\rho} H]$ denotes the 2-group corresponding to the crossed module $(G\xto{\rho} H)$.

 Lie 2-groups arise naturally in mathematical physics.
 For instance, in higher gauge theory \cites{BaSc,string2group}, Lie 2-group bundles provide a well suited framework for describing the parallel transport of strings \cites{MackayPicken,AsCaJu, BaSc}.
-Several recent works have approached the concept of bundles with a ``structure Lie 2-group'' over a manifold from various perspectives \cites{Bar,BaSc,AsCaJu,SaStSc}.
-Here we take an alternative point of view and give a definition of principal Lie 2-group bundles of a global nature (i.e. not resorting to a description explicitly involving local charts and cocycles) and which allows for the base space to be a Lie groupoid.
+Several recent works have approached the concept of bundles with a ``structure Lie 2-group'' over a manifold from various perspectives \cites{Bar,BaSc,AsCaJu,SaStSc,Wockel}.
+Here we take an alternative point of view and give a definition of principal Lie 2-group bundles of a global nature (i.e.\ not resorting to a description explicitly involving local charts and cocycles) and which allows for the base space to be a Lie groupoid.
 In other words, we consider 2-group principal bundles over differentiable stacks \cite{BehrendXu}.
 Our approach immediately leads to a natural construction of ``universal characteristic classes'' for principal 2-group bundles.